 “I want hummus.”
 You know how many times I heard this from a friend over the course of a single week?
 I don’t know either, because I lost count.
 Neil would be over watching a movie, and suddenly: “I want hummus.”
 Walking through the medina: “I want hummus.”
 Discussing time travel: “I want hummus.”
-Taking self-defense lessons: “I want hummus.”1
+Taking self-defense lessons: “I want hummus.” ((I landed a nice punch during that last one.
+He gets a little distracted and dreamy while thinking about hummus.))

 So do you know what I did?
 No, I didn’t banish him from my presence, my home, and the whole of Africa.
 I made hummus.